 And I thought, “THIS.
 THIS IS WHY WE TRAVEL.
 THIS IS WHY WE DO THESE THINGS.”

 Even if we hadn’t skied, the trip to Chamonix would have gone to the top of my list of favorite destinations for this single experience alone.
-It was inspiring, it was humbling, it was exciting.
-If you can go, you should go.
+It was inspiring, it was exciting, it was humbling.